praw-dev/asyncpraw/docs/tutorials/reply_bot.rst

 Step 2: Monitoring New Submissions to /r/AskReddit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PRAW provides a convenient way to obtain new submissions to a given
+asyncpraw provides a convenient way to obtain new submissions to a given
 subreddit.
 To indefinitely iterate over new submissions to a subreddit add:

 .. code-block:: python